holepunchto/hyperswarm-dht-relay/README.md

 ### Messages

-Each message is prefixed with its `uint` type listed in parentheses.
+Each message is prefixed with its `uint24` length and its `uint` type listed in parentheses.
 All types are specified as their corresponding [compact-encoding](https://github.com/compact-encoding) codec.

 #### `Handshake` (`0`)